Rockafellian Relaxation and Stochastic Optimization under Perturbations: Introduction

 The present paper stands out from the literature on optimistic problem formulations by adopting exceptionally mild assumptions.
 We rely mostly on functions being extended real-valued, proper, and lower semicontinuous.
 In such general settings, optimistic formulations obtained via Rockafellian relaxation prove to be well behaved under changes to probability distributions.
 We establish a pathway for constructing suitable optimistic formulations.
 It originates with perturbation theory for optimization problems and facilitates the analysis of many settings beyond those specifically considered here.
-While extensions are possible, we focus on finite probability spaces to avoid technical distractions; an example indicates additional possibilities without this limitation.
+While extensions are possible, we focus on finite probability spaces to avoid technical distractions; a subsection indicates additional possibilities without this limitation.

-We proceed in Section 2 by laying out examples from statistical learning under fairness constraints, stochastic optimization without relatively complete recourse, and problems with expectation constraints or probability functions.
-Section 3 develops the general framework of Rockafellian relaxation and the notions of exactness and asymptotic exactness.
+We proceed in Section 2 by laying out examples from statistical learning and stochastic optimization.
+Section 3 develops the general framework of Rockafellian relaxation and the notions of exactness and limiting exactness.
 Section 4 demonstrates the framework in the context of stochastic optimization.
 Section 5 turns to optimality conditions stemming from Rockafellian relaxation.
+Section 6 presents numerical results.
+An appendix gives additional proofs.